cathiele/rpngo/USER_GUIDE.md

 How do we do it?

-The rpngo window system works a bit like html tables.
+The `rpngo` window system works a bit like html tables.
 You have a 'root' window (like a table) that can either contain `1xn` or `nx1` children.
 Each child can either be a window (input, stack, etc) or a window group with the same rules as the root group.

-Let get on with how you would do the above.
-First, lets reset everything:
+Let get on with how you would create the layout above.
+First, lets reset
+everything:

     w.reset